slavajda02/parking-research-argon/README.md

 # Part two: **rPi_host/~**

+**This application is designed to run on a Raspberry Pi v4 with a connected camera module v2**

 ## ArgonPark library

 This library was made to utilize the trained model from previous steps with an algorithm to evaluate occupancy on a dedicated parking lot.